 Top of Mind with Provost Kirk E. Pillow

-In the Top of Mind Q &A series, Pratt.edu sits down with leaders around the Institute to gain insight into what they do and how they are working in their area to prepare students for success now and throughout their careers.
+In the Top of Mind Q &A series, Pratt.edu sits down with leaders around the Institute to gain insight into what they do and how they are working in their area to area to foster a welcoming environment, prepare students for success now and throughout their careers, and more.
 In this column we feature Pratt Provost Kirk E. Pillow.

 The role played by the provost is extremely important within a college, yet people are sometimes unclear about the provost's responsibilities.
 Can you talk a little about what the role entails?

 As the chief academic officer of an institution, the provost leads the overall academic mission and direction, and oversees the key academic leadership in the schools (the deans and chairs) and in academic resource areas, such as the Libraries, the Registrar, and Student Advisement.
 The provost works closely with the Academic Senate and with Student Government to encourage a collegial process of shared governance.
 The provost is the titular leader of the faculty as a whole and should strive to support all faculty in their professional aspirations.

 What makes the work really interesting and rewarding is the opportunity to identify and support teams of people to work on major projects to advance the Institute’s goals.
 What makes the work really challenging is helping people to pursue their own goals in ways that meet the needs and aspirations of the Institute as a whole.